Thecgroupstudio/cgroup-vsl-funnel/email-sequence-explanation.md

     <ul style="padding-left: 20px; margin-bottom: 20px;">
         <li>Clarity on how to overcome your specific leadership challenges</li>
         <li>Understanding of our neuroscience-backed approach to executive presence</li>
-        <li>Details about the July 20-23 immersion experience in Monterey</li>
+        <li>Details about the July 20-23 immersion experience in Napa Valley</li>
     </ul>

     <div style="text-align: center; margin: 30px 0;">